 HEALTH CAREERS RECRUITMENT

-Recruiting under-represented minority students into the health careers is the single largest activity of the Connecticut AHEC Network.
-Between July 1, 2019 and June 30, 2020, 4,239 students in grades K-16 and health profession student and adult programs participated in an AHEC-sponsored program, including over 230 students who took part in 20 or more hours of programming.
+Between July 1, 2021 and June 30, 2022, 3,364 students in grades K-16 and health profession student and adult programs participated in an AHEC-sponsored program, including over 425 students who took part in 20 or more hours of programming.
+Recruiting under-represented minority students into the health careers is a focus area of the Connecticut AHEC Network.

 Connecticut AHEC continuing education programs are provided in collaboration with a wide variety of internal and external partners.
 Between July 1, 2021 and June 30, 2022, the AHEC Program sponsored or co-sponsored 17 continuing education offerings totaling 74 sessions with a total of 429 participants attending.
 Topics included:

 - Substance Abuse Prevention